-Time Rank Activitie
+Time Rank Activities

-Spring Scouter • This is th
+Spring Scouter • This is the

-opg occuro. crossing

-inviting V

-Scoutma
+croccina

-- ne time of year that the second year Webelos are finishing and over.
-The Scoutmaster is pretty busy attending crossovers and Vebelos to join the Troop.
-The new scouts should meet with the aster on the first night that they attend a meeting.
+- e time of year that the second year Webelos are finishing and crossing over.
+The Scoutmaster is pretty busy attending crossovers and inviting Webelos to join the Troop.
+The new scouts should meet with the Scoutmaster on the first night that they attend a meeting.
 At this meeting, they should meet all the Scouter requirements except for the Youth Protection Training that they must do with their parents.
 The Scoutmaster should sign all of the new scouts' requirements for Scouter.
 This is a real job for the Scoutmaster and he/she may want to delegate some of the duties.
 However, it is important for the Scoutmaster to meet all of the boys and their parents.
 All new scouts should receive the Scouter badge at the Court of Honor in late May. - The new Scouts will form patrols and elect a Patrol Leader, Assistant Patrol Leader, and Quartermaster. - The Troop should show the youth protection film "A Time to Tell" at a meeting in April or May for the entire Troop, but particularly for the new Scouts.